Friday, February 13, 2026

 • Forge some powerful alliances — mergers, acquisitions, and alliances are all key strategies during a recession.
 Alliances offer a great way to expand your business without investing in anything completely new during times of uncertainty.

 • Don’t be afraid to outsource — outsourcing key elements of your business can save you time, money, and financial anxiety during a recession.
-Outsourcing your accounts department may allow you create scale and flexibility within your organisation.
+Outsourcing to an accounting firm may allow you create scale and flexibility within your organisation.

 • Reduce inventory costs — look to see if your business has the leeway to reduce costs without sacrificing the quality of the services or products it provides.
 This will help to take the pressure off your finances.